serhei/bunsen/doc/repo-schema.md

 ### JSON representation of testruns

 The JSON summary of a testrun is a JSON dict.
 The following fields are required:
 - `year_month`: the year and month when the test was carried out, e.g. `2019-09`.
-(If the test logs do not provide an exact timestamp, it's possible to substitute the year and month of the source commit being tested, or simply the year and month when the testrun was added to the Bunsen repo.)
+(If the test logs do not provide an exact timestamp, it's possible to substitute the year and month when the source commit was created, or simply the year and month when the testrun was added to the Bunsen repo.)
 - `bunsen_testlogs_branch`: the name of the branch containing the original test logs for this testrun.
 - `bunsen_testruns_branch`: the name of the branch containing the full JSON representation of this testrun.
 - `bunsen_commit_id`: hexsha of the commit under `bunsen_testlogs_branch` containing the original test logs.
-- TODO `bunsen_version`: the version of Bunsen used to generate this testrun.
+- `bunsen_version`: the version of Bunsen used to generate this testrun.

 In addition, the following fields are usually present in a JSON summary of a testrun:
-- TODO: `timestamp`: the date and time when the test was carried out.
+- `timestamp`: the date and time when the test was carried out.
+(If the test logs do not provide an exact timestamp, it's possible to substitute the time when the source commit was created, or simply the time when the testrun was added to the Bunsen repo.)
 - `version`: version (usually, major version and commit id) of the software being tested.
 - `source_commit`: commit id of the software being tested.
 - `source_branch`: the name of the branch containing `source_commit`.